BlueOnBLack/Feature-Control/README.md

 The script operates across the entire Windows Feature Management stack, ensuring changes are either permanent or instantaneous.

 ### 1. The Fcon Layer (Registry Store)
 This is the primary persistent store for feature overrides.
-It serves as the "Source of Truth" that the system consults during the boot process and service initialization.
+It serves as the static "Source of Truth" that defines the intended state of the system.

 * **Store Types:** User (HKCU) and Policy (HKLM).
 * **Mechanism:** Uses RtlSetFeatureConfigurations to write structured data into the Software\Microsoft\Windows\CurrentVersion\Control Panel\FeatureManagement\Overrides Registry keys.
-* **Impact:** Changes are permanent until explicitly reverted.
-While the Registry write is instant, some system services may require a restart to re-read these keys and apply the changes.
+* **Impact:** Persistent across reboots.
+These entries remain dormant in the Registry until the next boot cycle or until a manual refresh is triggered.

-### 2. The RTL Layer (Kernel Memory & Runtime)
+### 2. The RTL Layer (Boot Loader & Kernel Initialization)
-This layer manages the active state of features within the Windows Kernel and system-level components.
-It bridges the gap between static Registry settings and the live environment.
+This is the bridge where Registry settings become active system behavior.
+It is responsible for translating static Registry data into the live Kernel state.

-* **Store Types:** Kernel-mode memory structures and System-wide Policy.
+* **Store Types:** Kernel Memory (Non-Paged Pool) and System Policy.
-* **Mechanism:** It utilizes RtlSetFeatureConfigurations not just for Registry persistence, but to commit configurations directly to Kernel Memory.
-It also handles the evaluation of "Feature Usage" requirements before a feature is toggled.
+* **Mechanism:** During the boot process, winload.exe (or winload.efi) reads the FeatureManagement Registry keys.
+It loads these configurations into memory and passes them to the Kernel (ntoskrnl.exe).
+At runtime, RtlSetFeatureConfigurations can also be used to update the Kernel's active memory state directly.
-* **Impact:** This is the high-priority enforcement layer.
-If a feature is toggled here, it overrides default system behaviors.
-Because it touches Kernel memory, it ensures that low-level drivers and the NTOSKRNL are aware of the feature state.
+* **Impact:** High priority.
+Because winload handles this transition, features can be enabled or disabled at the lowest level of the OS.
+This ensures that even BOOT_START drivers and core kernel subsystems respect the overrides.

 ### 3. The WNF Layer (Live Notifications)
 The "Modern" store used for A/B testing (Velocity).